You’ve had all you can take from your smartphone.

 Your home screen should now be completely clear, leaving only the few apps you use most often.

-Step 4: Use search
+Step 4: Use search to find what you need

 With the rest of your apps hidden away a single disorganised folder, you may wonder what you’re supposed to do when you actually need them.